HonzaVondras/TennisApplicationProject/README.md

 # Inqool-project
-This is Java server Application for managing tennis court reservations.
+This is Java server Application for managing tennis court reservations made with Spring Boot.

 This apllication offers creating Courts, Reservations and managing Users and saving them to in-memory H2 database.
 Communication with the application is via REST endpoints as described bellow.